-This post is the ninth installment of WRI’s blog series, “Creating a Sustainable Food Future.”
+This post is an installment of WRI’s blog series, “Creating a Sustainable Food Future.”
 The series explores strategies to sustainably feed 9 billion people by 2050.
 All pieces are based on research being conducted for the forthcoming World Resources Report.
 Check out more posts in this series.

 The world’s appetite for fish is steadily growing.
 Finfish and shellfish currently make up one-sixth of the animal protein people consume globally.
 As the global wild fish catch peaked in the 1990s, aquaculture—or fish farming—has grown rapidly to meet world fish demand, more than doubling production between 2000 and 2012.
 New research shows that aquaculture production will need to more than double again between now and 2050 to meet the demands of a growing population.

 WRI partnered with WorldFish, the World Bank, INRA, and Kasetsart University to explore this question.
 Our new paper, Improving Productivity and Environmental Performance of Aquaculture, examines aquaculture’s environmental footprint today and explores various scenarios of aquaculture growth to 2050.
 It uncovers several strategies that can lessen aquaculture’s environmental impacts while also ensuring that fish farming provides employment and nutritious food to millions more people.

 On average, farmed fish convert feed to edible food as efficiently as poultry, making them an attractive option for expanding the global animal protein supply.
 However, as with all forms of food production, aquaculture isn’t without its environmental impacts.